Orly Taitz: Keyes v. Bowen

-In November 2008, Taitz filed a lawsuit on behalf of independent presidential candidate Alan Keyes, suing California's secretary of state, Debra Bowen, for allegedly failing to ascertain Obama's eligibility for president before placing him on the ballot.
+In November 2008, Taitz, acting on behalf of independent presidential candidate Alan Keyes, sued California's secretary of state, Debra Bowen, for allegedly failing to ascertain Obama's eligibility for the presidency before placing him on the ballot.
 The case was dismissed on May 4, 2009.
 The U.S. Supreme Court declined without comment to review the case on October 3, 2011.

 Lightfoot v.
 Bowen

 Taitz filed an emergency petition in the California Supreme Court in 2008 on behalf of Libertarian vice presidential candidate Gail Lightfoot to stop the certification of California's 2008 election results because of the challenge to Obama's eligibility.
 The California Supreme Court denied the petition, and the U.S. Supreme Court declined to hear the case.

 Barnett v.
 Obama

 Taitz filed a lawsuit on behalf of Pamela Barnett, Alan Keyes, other candidates in the 2008 federal elections, several military personnel, and some legislators from various states alleging that Obama was ineligible to be president.
 On October 29, 2009, U.S. District Court Judge David O. Carter dismissed the lawsuit.
 The dismissal criticized Taitz's legal abilities, stated her behavior was "unethical", and suggested that Taitz "may have suborned perjury".
 On December 22, 2011, the United States Court of Appeals for the Ninth Circuit affirmed the dismissal.
 On June 11, 2012, the U.S. Supreme Court declined, without comment, a request by litigants not represented by Taitz to hear the case.